testflows/TestFlows-WebSite/source/handbook/index.md

 Parallel test flag.
 This flag is set if test is running in parallel.

+## MANUAL

+Manual test flag.
+This flag indicates that test is manual.

 ## flags

 The [flags] parameter of the test can be use used to set the [flags] of any inline test.
 The [flags] parameter